dzufferey/dzufferey.github.io/concurrency_theory_2018/notes_10.md

 To solve these limitations, another possibility is to type processes instead of names.

-## Typing Processes for Two Party Communication
+## Typing Processes for Two Party Communication (Binary Session Types)

 Channels carries bits, the type is used to give meaning to this bits.
 At different time point, a channel can carry different types.